Introducing Father Stephen

 In my spare time, when I am not sharing with Judith the many things we enjoy doing together, I have two passions; restoring vintage televisions, and flying a small, shared aeroplane that is kept at Biggin Hill.

 What we do in church and what we do outside of it to serve our neighbours are I believe inseparable parts of faith and devotion.
 Our Church must constantly seek to discern its vocation of service anew in each place and time.
-I very much look forward to working alongside the people of St Francis in this mission of love to the community which surrounds us.
+I very much value my role, working alongside the people of St Francis in this mission of love to the community which surrounds us.